Puyo Puyo Tetris: Gameplay

 Using these two gameplay styles, Puyo Puyo Tetris features five main game modes, each of which can be played with up to four players, both locally or online, or against computer opponents.
 With the exception of Swap and Fusion modes, each player can independently choose between Puyo and Tetris styles.
 Versus mode is a standard match in which players face off against each other with their chosen style.
 By performing chain combos in Puyo style or clearing lines in Tetris style, garbage is sent over to the player's opponents, which appears as Garbage Puyos in Puyo style and added lines in Tetris style.
 In most cases, players are eliminated once their playing field is filled over the top, and the last player (or side) standing wins the round.

 Party mode throws in power-ups that can give the player benefits or hinder opponents.
 The player who has the highest score at the end of a time limit wins the match, and players won't be eliminated from filling up the board in this mode.
 Swap mode has the players periodically alternate between Puyo and Tetris styles, each on its own board.
 Players are eliminated when one of their boards become completely filled.
 Fusion mode combines both Puyo and Tetris styles onto one board, with Tetrinimoes sinking below any Puyos when placed.
-Finally, Big Bang mode combines Fever mode from Puyo Puyo with Lucky Attack from Tetris.
+Big Bang mode combines Fever mode from Puyo Puyo with Lucky Attack from Tetris.
 Depending on the style, players must quickly clear waves of pre-arranged Puyos or Tetris blocks, aiming to clear as many waves as possible within a time limit.
 After each time limit, players are dealt damage depending on how much slower they were against the leading player.
 Players are eliminated if they run out of health, and the last player (or side) standing wins the match.
-There is also an Adventure story more campaign consisting of various battles against computer opponents and mode-specific challenges, and six single-player Challenge modes: Endless Fever, Endless Puyo, and Tiny Puyo for the Puyo style; Sprint, Marathon, and Ultra for the Tetris style.
+There is also an Adventure story mode campaign consisting of various battles against computer opponents and mode-specific challenges, and six single-player Challenge modes: Endless Fever, Endless Puyo, and Tiny Puyo for the Puyo style; Sprint, Marathon, and Ultra for the Tetris style.
 Playing through each mode earns credits that can be spent in an in-game shop to unlock different art styles for Puyos and Tetriminoes and alternate voice packs.